mmomtchev/pamphlets/On_Personal_Data.md

 *Then every freedom fighter's most important job should be to render the method he used to avoid capture, permanently open*

 As these days I meet with lots of political activists - of the traditional street type - I have come to notice how they dear their rights to *Freedom of Assembly* and *Freedom of Speech*.
 Well, in my case, this would be anonymous travel - something for which my days seem numbered.
 Because the day they install face recognition on the CCTV in the subway, I will be toasted.

+## The case for advertising

+One of the industries that has been completely transformed by automated data processing of personal data is advertising.
+A few years ago I bought a funny T-shirt with a joke about paragliding referring a famous ad in France (*the Aquaponey ad if you are in France*).
+I bought it clicking an ad on Facebook - someone had the good business idea to market his product exclusively to paragliding pilots.
+This was an expensive ad - but it must have worked very well - definitely enough for him to make a profit.
+This kind of business would have been impossible a few decades ago - marketing a product directly to everyone who was speaking French and was into paragliding.

+This is a legitimate use of personal data and it is one that should continue to be allowed.
+However getting the phone numbers, and the email and home addresses of every paragliding pilot in France who bought penis-enlargement pills during the last 6 months and whose wife made online search for family therapy is not.
+And yet, this is something that today is entirely possible.
+Not only this information is available to the highest bidder for selling products - it is also available to the criminal underworld to serve for extortions.
+And this is where it becomes a huge problem.